grea09/color/doc/heart.md

 Our approach deals with problems that are too difficult to solve within tight time constraints.
 For example, in robotics, systems often need to be run within refresh rates of several Hertz giving the process only fractions of a second to give an updated result.
 Since planning is at least EXPSPACE-hard for HTN using complex representation [@erol_htn_1994], computing only the first plan level of a hierarchical domain is much easier in relation to the complete problem.

 While abstract plans are not complete solutions, they still display a useful set of properties for various applications.
 The most immediate application is for explainable planning [@fox_explainable_2017; @seegebarth_making_2012].
 Indeed a high-level plan is more concise and does not contain unnecessary implementation details that would confuse a non-expert.
+Recent works focus on matching the domain to a separate human model [@sreedharan_handling_2018; @sreedharan_hierarchical_2018].
+This requires the creation and maintenance of expansive human domains that are mostly used as dictionaries to explain technical details.
+Our method will give coherent high level plans that are more concise and simpler than any classical plans.

 Another potential application for such plans is relative to domains that work with approximative data.
 Our main example here is intent recognition which is the original motivation for this work.
 Planners are not meant to solve intent recognition problems.
 However, several works extended what is called in psychology the *theory of mind*.
 That theory is the equivalent of asking "*what would **I** do if I was them ?*" when observing the behavior of other agents.
 This leads to new ways to use *inverted planning* as an inference tool.